-- 1 Bladder Organ that holds the urine produced by the kidneys. - 2 Vas deferens Tube that carries sperm from the testicles to the prostate. - 3 Urethra Tube that carries urine from the bladder and out the penis.
-It also carries semen from the prostate and out the penis. - 4 Penis Male genital organ.
+1 Bladder Organ that holds the urine produced by the kidneys.

+2 Vas deferens Tube that carries sperm from the testicles to the prostate.

+Urethra Tube that carries urine from the bladder and out the penis.
+It also carries semen from the prostate and out the penis.

+Penis Male genital organ.
 Its sponge-like tissue swells with blood during erections.

-- 5 Prostate Gland that secretes seminal fluid, one of the substances composing semen. - 6 Scrotum Sac of skin that protects the testicles. - 7 Testicle The testicles (or testes) are the organs that produce sperm. - 8 Seminal vesicle Located above the prostate, the seminal vesicles are reservoirs that store sperm that are ready for fertilization. - Opening through which feces are expelled.
+- Illustrations: The Pregnancy Book Adapted by Bertrand Lachance with the permission of the Department of Health, UK - 5 Prostate Gland that secretes seminal fluid, one of the substances composing semen. - 6 Scrotum Sac of skin that protects the testicles. - 7 Testicle The testicles (or testes) are the organs that produce sperm.

+8 Seminal vesicle Located above the prostate, the seminal vesicles are reservoirs that store sperm that are ready for fertilization.

+9 Anus Opening through which feces are expelled.